udkpg/snub-api/README.md

 just a loadstring that boosts your script and performance of roblox exploiting.
 made with :heart: **udkpg**

-supported exploits: KRNL, COMET 1 to 3, Synapse, Sentile, SW
+supported exploits: KRNL, COMET 1 to 3, Synapse, Sentinel, SW

 ## Credits
  ***udkpg - Developer***